Goliath cockatoo, Great black cockatoo, Palm cockatoo, Goliath cockatoo, Great black cockatoo

 Smart AnimalsCo

 Palm cockatoos are found alone, in pairs, or in larger groups.
-Sometimes they stay quite close by their nesting sites, but they can travel a long way to search for food or water.
+Sometimes they stay quite close to their nesting sites, but they can travel a long way to search for food or water.
 A few trees for nesting sites are included within their territory.
 They visit these sites during the year for a variety of reasons, increasing the visiting frequency in the breeding season.
 Often they feed in big groups, one "sentinel" bird watching out for predators.
 Should a predator or another threat appear, the “sentinel” makes an alarm cry to warn the flock.
 These cockatoos are highly social birds, gathering early in the day in groups in their favorite locations to spend time interacting and preening.
-They roost during the day near sources of food or water and at night they roost in or nearby a nest tree.
-During the rain they can be found, as if taking a shower, hanging upside down, stretching out their wings and tails.
+They roost during the day near sources of food or water and at night they roost in or near a nest tree.
+During the rain, they can be found, as if taking a shower, hanging upside down, stretching out their wings and tails.
+The vocalizations of Palm cockatoos are similar to those of most wild parrots, but they have also been shown to produce a variety of additional syllables in display and exchange with neighboring individuals.
+These additional syllables are mainly produced by males and are often combined to form long, complex sequences.
+When alarmed, they make a sharp, harsh screech.
+They also make grunts, mournful/wailing cries, screeches, whistles, and other noises.

 Palm cockatoos are monogamous and pairs stay together for life.
-Breeding usually takes place from August to January, but can vary with the local climate.
+Breeding usually takes place from August to January but can vary with the local climate.
 These birds are not able to excavate nesting cavities, so they make use of cavities that have been hollowed out in big trees, such as palms.
 Year after year the same site is often used.
 Palm cockatoos lay a single egg per clutch, and incubation is carried out by both parents for between 30 and 33 days.
 Chicks fledge in 100 to 110 days, the longest fledgling period of any parrot.
 Once it has left the nest, the fledgling is dependent on its parents for at least 6 more weeks, due to its inability to fly.
-Then the young bird will have reached independence, but will remain relatively close to its parents until the next mating season.
-Young birds are sexually maturity at the age of 7 to 8.
+Then the young bird will have reached independence but will remain relatively close to its parents until the next mating season.
+Young birds become reproductively mature at the age of 7 to 8 years.

 The Palm cockatoo is under threat by habitat loss through logging and seasonal fires, which each year destroy their nest trees in significant numbers.
 In New Guinea they are hunted, being in high demand for sale in the pet trade because of their unusual appearance.